-Our partnership with Paignton Zoo Environmental Park means you’ll benefit from an exciting blend of classroom-based and real-life activities as you progress through your programme.
+Our partnership with Paignton Zoo means you’ll benefit from an exciting blend of classroom-based and real-life activities as you progress through your programme.

-As a student, you’ll also be eligible to access the wider research and scientific learning of the Whitley Wildlife Conservation Trust (WWCT), and benefit from links to international research and conservation initiatives.
+As a student, you’ll also be eligible to access the wider research and scientific learning of Wild Planet Trust, and benefit from links to international research and conservation initiatives.

 Paignton Zoo Environmental Park

-From the Savannah to the Tropics, gila monsters to giraffes, Paignton Zoo Environmental Park is home to more animals than anywhere in the South West.
+From the Savannah to the Tropics, geckos to giraffes, Paignton Zoo Environmental Park is home to more than 2,500 animals.

 That makes it the perfect place to study the habits and habitats of a whole variety of creatures.